eeditiones/jinks/profiles/modern-theme/doc/README.md

 | `theme.content.max-width` | `70ch` | `48ch` |
 | `theme.components.styles` | — | `resources/css/modern-theme-components.css` |

-Logo, splash image, layout options, texture, and breadcrumb styling are typically set by the consuming blueprint—for example the Serafin blueprint adds its parchment toolbar band, icon, animation, and browse layout on top of this theme.
+**NB** *Logo, splash image, layout options, texture, and breadcrumb styling are typically set by the consuming blueprint (or custom application)—for example the Serafin blueprint adds its parchment toolbar band, icon, animation, and browse layout on top of this theme.*

 ### Fonts

 `theme-base10` ships Inter and JunicodeVF in `resources/fonts/font.css`. **modern-theme replaces that file** with locally hosted [Albert Sans](https://fonts.google.com/specimen/Albert+Sans) (variable, latin + latin-ext) for UI, content, and headings.
-No Google Fonts CDN request is made at runtime; faces are loaded via `jinks-theme.css` → `../fonts/font.css`.
-Edition-specific display faces (for example Belleza in the Serafin blueprint) belong in the consuming profile.
+No Google Fonts CDN request is made at runtime; fonts are loaded via `jinks-theme.css` → `../fonts/font.css`.

+**NB** *Edition-specific display fonts (for example Belleza in the Serafin blueprint) belong in the consuming profile.*

 ### Stylesheets